 Image by Dafydd Parry

-We are only at the beginning of the journey to improve the management of Mid Wales’ natural resources.
-If you would like to be part of this process, please get in touch with us.
-Alternatively, please email us direct at: firstname.lastname@example.org
+If you would like to be part of this process, please get in touch via the website feedback form, or by email email@example.com

 Please note that our maps are not accessible for people using screen readers and other assistive technology.
 If you need this information in an accessible format, please contact us.